LeAlmond/Programming-1/Lab2.md

  * No Or
  * No NotEqual

+#### Excercise 1

+> Ask the user for a number k. if k exceeds 26, then display “Blue”.

+#### Excercise 2

+> Ask the user for two item prices.
+If their total is not more than $100.74, then display “Orange”, otherwise display “Blue” then display “Green”.

+#### Excercise 3

+> Ask the user for three ages.
+If all ages are equal to 50 then display “Pencil”.

+#### Excercise 4

+> Set h to 12 then ask the user for two numbers.
+If the first number is not more than 34 and the second number exceeds 87 double h then increase h by 3.
+Otherwise triple h.
+Display the final h.

+#### Excercise 5

+> Let m equal to 40.
+Ask the user for three numbers.
+If the first two numbers are equal 13 and the third is not more than 67 then reduce m by 10.
+Display the final m.

 #### Excercise 6

 > Set k to 105.10.
 Ask the user for two item prices.
 If they (the prices) are different increase k by 10.20, otherwise decrease k by 29.25.
 Display the final k.